-Providing printscreens or screen captures is probably one of the easiest way to discuss, understand and deliver any information over the Internet.
+Providing print-screens or screen captures is probably one of the easiest ways to discuss, understand and deliver any information over the Internet.
 Major operating systems like Windows and MacOSX comes with default keyboard shortcuts to perform screen capturing, but are you using them to the fullest?